captbaritone/jordaneldredge.com/_notes/2024-07-24-corrupted-skins.md

 ---

-Another one had been created by a dad in Thailand who made an Adobe Illustrator mock up illustrator of a Winamp skin he had designed as a gift to his two and a half year old son.
-But he didn't know how to make it a skin, so he sent to [winamp.com](http://winamp.com/) (along with a text file letter) asking that it be made into a skin that he could use.
+Another one had been created by a dad in Thailand who made an Adobe Illustrator mock up illustration of a Winamp skin he had designed as a gift to his two and a half year old son.
+But he didn't know how to make it a skin, so he sent it to [winamp.com](http://winamp.com/) (along with a text file letter) asking that it be made into a skin that he could use.
 The letter was very touching but he asked them not to share the skin, so I have not included it here.

 ---

 I found another encrypted zip file.
 This time the password was not in my wordlist.
-After a bit of fiddling with my cracking tool’s config file, I was able to brute force it as well.
+After a bit of fiddling with the cracking tool’s config file, I was able to brute force it as well.
 The result was a valid Winamp skin!

 ![](/notion-mirror/84ebb48c-616a-4f51-ae9a-991a4e0a7e9b/4d300a93-0973-42bf-8eff-43d2b4b33d94/Screen_Shot_2021-01-19_at_4.12.13_PM.png)